royhansen99/arena-pool-cpp/README.md

   of `i`, allocated with malloc/free, allocation size: sizeof(T) * `i`
 - `Pool<T> Pool(arena, i)` // Construct a new `Pool` of type `T` with a count
   of `i`, allocated in `arena`, allocation size: sizeof(T) * `i`
-- `T* allocate()` // Grab a single allocation from the pool for assignment.
+- `T* allocate(U &&item)` // Grab a single allocation from the pool and copy
+  item into it.
 - `T* allocate_new(args...)` // Grab a single allocation from the pool, if it
   is a class it will use `args` as constructor parameters.
 - `void deallocate(allocate_ptr)`// Release a single allocation by providing
   a pointer that was received from a previous `allocate()`/`allocate_new()` call.
+  Will also call destructor if non-trivial T.
 - `void reset()` // Release all allocations, freeing up all usage for new
   allocations in the pool.
+Will also call destructor on all items if non-trivial T.
 - `bool grow(i)` // Grow the pool by a count of `i` (on top of the current size).
 - `size_t size()` // Get the total count (of type `T`) allocated in the pool.
 - `size_t used()` // Get the used count (of type `T`)